sophia-vo/Power-Outage-Predictions/README.md

 To ensure our model generalizes well to new, unseen data, we split our dataset into training and test sets, using a train-test-split, to simulate real-world scenarios where the model encounters new data.
 The model is trained on `features_train` and evaluated on `features_test`- meaning that the model was trained on one set of data and evaluated on another.

+**Is This Model "Good"?**

+No, this model is not good because:

+1. **High RMSE:** An RMSE of *402,480.16* suggests that our model has significant prediction errors, likely due to limited features and lack of complexity.
+2. **Limited Features:** Only two numerical features (`OUTAGE.DURATION` and `MONTH`) were used, which may not sufficiently capture the complexity of outage impact.
+3. **No Categorical Encoding:** The model does not yet incorporate key categorical variables (e.g., `CAUSE.CATEGORY`, `CLIMATE.REGION`), which could significantly improve performance.
+4. **Random Forest for Baseline:** While Random Forest is a robust model, it is being used here as a baseline.
+More sophisticated feature engineering and model tuning are used.

 **Next Steps**
 - Perform feature engineering, such as transforming `OUTAGE.DURATION` using a log transformation if needed.